justjustinjr/Chess-Analysis-Tool/README.md

 ## Configuration

-Make sure you have downloaded (this)[https://drive.google.com/file/d/1O27-UqW9zm2HAs3X3bpBrGtBVYVhD_9_/view?usp=drive_link] specific version of stockfish.
+Make sure you have downloaded [this](https://drive.google.com/file/d/1O27-UqW9zm2HAs3X3bpBrGtBVYVhD_9_/view?usp=drive_link)specific version of stockfish.

 Set the parameters in `main.py`: